-- Prepare graduates to take leadership roles in the field of clinical nutrition - Provide experiential training in a clinical setting - Enable students to effectively position their services and offerings to clients, clinics, and other practitioners in order to earn a livelihood as a nutrition professional
+- Prepare graduates to take leadership roles in the field of clinical nutrition. - Provide experiential training in a clinical setting. - Enable students to effectively position their services and offerings to clients, clinics, and other practitioners in order to earn a livelihood as a nutrition professional.

-Students fulfill the Master of Science in Nutrition and Integrative Health by completing core program credits and choosing one of three areas of concentration: Community Nutrition Education, Herbal Medicine, or Human Clinical Nutrition.
+Students fulfill the Master of Science in Nutrition and Integrative Health by completing core program credits and one of three areas of concentration (AOCs): Community Nutrition Education, Herbal Medicine, or Human Clinical Nutrition.

-Number Course Title Credits IHED 637 Principles and Practices of Health Behavior and d Self-Care 1.5 ISCI 522 Foundations in Organic Chemistry 3.0 ISCI 547A Physiology I: Healthy Function 3.0 ISCI 626 Nutritional Biochemistry 3.0 ISCI 631 Introduction to Complementary and Integrative re Health 1.5 ISCI 647B Physiology II: Movement Away from Health 3.0 RSCH 601 Research Literacy in Integrative Health 3.0 NUTR 601 Redefining Nutrition 1.0 NUTR 612 Human Nutrition II: Micronutrients 3.0 NUTR 614 Human Nutrition I: Macronutrients 2.0 NUTR 641 Life Cycle Nutrition 3.0 NUTR 6EXI Nutrition MSNIH Comprehensive Exam 0.0 MUIH 550 Academic Research & Scholarship 0.0
+Number Course Title Credit IHED 637 Principles and Practices of Health Behavior and Self-Care 1.5 ISCI 522 Foundations in Organic Chemistry 3.0 ISCI 547A Physiology I: Healthy Function 3.0 ISCI 626 Nutritional Biochemistry 3.0 ISCI 631 Introduction to Complementary and Integrative Health 1.5 ISCI 647B Physiology II: Movement Away from Health 3.0 RSCH 601 Research Literacy in Integrative Health 3.0 NUTR 601 Redefining Nutrition 1.0 NUTR 612 Human Nutrition II: Micronutrients 3.0 NUTR 614 Human Nutrition I: Macronutrients 2.0